Noise Levels in Celina Main Street Historic District, Celina, OH | Find Quiet Neighborhoods With Our Sound Map

 Quiet office to normal conversation

-Northern Celina Main Street Historic District sounds about 25% louder than Western Celina Main Street Historic District to the human ear, a 3.2 dBA gap.
+To the human ear, noise in eastern Celina Main Street Historic District sounds about 82% louder than in southwestern Celina Main Street Historic District, a 8.6 dBA gap.
 Every 10 dBA roughly doubles perceived loudness.
 Within any of these directions, two homes a quarter mile apart can still differ by 10 or more dBA depending on how close they sit to a major highway.

 How far back from do you need to be?